-In every ant colony, the caste of worker will have the most individuals and important role in maintaining the colony.
+In every ant colony, the caste of workers will have the most individuals and important role in maintaining the colony.
 Worker ants are females hatched from fertilized eggs.
-Young worker ants maintain jobs inside of the nest until they are older.
+Young worker ants maintain jobs inside the nest until they are older.
 Ants seen foraging for food outside of a nest are an example of worker ants.

 Drones are male ants that are hatched from unfertilized eggs.
 These ants do no work within the colony and primarily focus on reproduction.
 During the nuptial flight, drone ants will mate with a princess ant and then die shortly after.
 Though rarely seen outside of the nest, drone ants closely resemble a wasp because of their attached wings.

-Queens are capable of laying thousands of eggs each day and serves as the head of a colony.
+Queens are capable of laying thousands of eggs each day and serve as the head of a colony.
 After successfully mating, the fertilized queen can continue laying eggs for many years.
-Queen ants have been found to live as long as 25 years, during which time she will potentially lay millions of eggs.
+Queen ants have been found to live as long as 25 years, during which time they will potentially lay millions of eggs.
 If the queen of a colony dies, the remaining colony will only last for a few months.